 - Study in the States DHS - F/M Student Employment

 - Study in the States - Volunteering In the United States

 - The U.S. Department of Labor - Guidelines for Unpaid Internships

 - Workers Rights - Washington State

 - Washington State Human Rights Commission – File a Complaint

 If you are finding that you lack experience for the opportunities you are interested in, consider building experience in different ways.
 The following page has some ideas.

 What you can legally engage in, in the U.S., will depend on your visa and work authorization.
 If you have F-1 or J-1 status, any off-campus employment must be authorized or you risk violation of your visa requirements.
-Work with a career advisor and the EWU School of Global Learning to discuss possible options for your unique situation.
+Work with a career advisor and the Global Student Services website to discuss possible options for your unique situation.

 Job & Internship Search Resources